 Figure 3 shows the equivalent variation, which is an indicator of social welfare.
-10 East Asian regions experience a positive result, with Japan obtaining the greatest benefit in the form of an increase of \$8.22 billion, followed by the ROK with \$5.95 billion.
-However, the gains of China and the Philippines were very small.
+8 East Asian regions experience a positive result, with Japan obtaining the greatest benefit in the form of an increase of \$9.88 billion, followed by the ROK with \$5.37 billion.
+China and the Philippines not only show negative results in the terms of trade, but also show a slight deterioration in their equivalent variation.